Tackly History, Family Crest & Coats of Arms

 William the Conqueror granted the manor of Tackley to Hugh d'Avranches, 1st Earl of Chester.
-The family was first recorded in the area during the reign of Edward I
+The family was first recorded in the area during the reign of Edward I.

 Early History of the Tackly family

 This web page shows only a small excerpt of our Tackly research.
-Another 157 words (11 lines of text) covering the years 1200, 1273 and 1325 are included under the topic Early Tackly History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1200, 1273, 1325, 1529, 1194 and 1202 are included under the topic Early Tackly History in all our PDF Extended History products and printed products wherever possible.

 Tackly Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Tackley, Takely, Takly, Tackly, Takel, Tackell and many more.

 Early Notables of the Tackly family (pre 1700)

 More information is included under the topic Early Tackly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tackly family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Tackly name or one of its variants: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..